semgrep/semgrep/docs/config.md

     severity: ERROR
 ```

-This is a minimal rule.
-It will be run on any Python code, and will output the rule `id` "eqeq-is-bad" along with the `message` and the line and column range the match occurred on.
-So it will match code like `1 == 1` and output the message: "Dude, 1 == 1 is always true!"
+When invoked with `sgrep -f myconfig.yaml project/`, this rule will run on Python files inside `project/` and output the rule `id` "eqeq-is-bad" along with the `message` and the line and column range the match occurred on.
+Given a line inside a Python file with `1 == 1`, sgrep will output the message: "1 == 1 is always true!"

 ## Complex Example
 ```